Darfur

 (UN News) Countries are making measurable progress in combatting viral hepatitis, but the disease remains a major global health challenge, the World Health Organization (WHO) said in a new report published on Tuesday.
 It highlights significant gains made in the fight against hepatitis B and C, which together account for 95 per cent of all hepatitis-related deaths worldwide.
 These infections claimed 1.34 million lives in 2024.
 Meanwhile, transmission continues at a rate of some 1.8 million infections annually – or more than 4,900 cases every day. – WHO calls for stepped up action to eliminate viral hepatitis | UN News

-Middle East, Strait of Hormuz, and beyond
+Middle East, Iran, US, Strait of Hormuz, Lebanon, and beyond

 (UN News) Disruptions in the Strait of Hormuz continue to send shockwaves through global food systems, the UN Food and Agriculture Organization has warned, as a widening crisis across the Middle East continues to strain humanitarian operations and deepen instability.
 Addressing the agency’s governing body in Rome on Tuesday, Director-General Qu Dongyu said the closure of key maritime routes is disrupting energy supplies, fertilizer flows and agricultural inputs, with potentially far-reaching consequences.
 “Peace and stability are prerequisites for food security, and the right to food is a basic human right,” he stressed.
 The Strait of Hormuz – a vital chokepoint for global trade – normally carries roughly a quarter of the world’s seaborne oil, alongside significant volumes of natural gas and fertilizers.
 But ship traffic has collapsed by almost 95 per cent since late February, delaying millions of tonnes of fertilizer shipments and driving sharp price increases.
 “The crop calendar is central to understanding the urgency of the fertilizer crisis,” Mr. Qu warned, noting that delays in supply could result in permanent losses in agricultural production.
 The FAO chief said the crisis is already pushing up food prices, squeezing farmers’ margins and threatening to deepen hunger, particularly in import-dependent countries.
 Lebanon and Yemen are among those most at risk, with hundreds of thousands already facing acute food insecurity. – From Hormuz to Lebanon, crisis reverberates through trade routes, upending humanitarian networks | UN News